Table of Contents

 Short-form content always takes a hit, when compared to long-form content.
 Studies show that the longer the content, the more probability of it getting a first-page landing.
 Between areas of specialization and niches, word count and the ideal length of a post can be altered.

 Content should have a certain depth when it comes to relevant information.
 It should be long and address all the questions people come to find their answers for.
 More depth ensures more search engine scanners can go through your content.

 A picture says more than a thousand words.
 It can’t be truer when it comes to on-page SEO practices.
 A picture or video content can:

 - Optimize bounce rate

-The practice adds value to content and drives waves of backlinks.
-Pictures and videos are also more relatable and target more audience.
+The practice adds value to the content and drives waves of backlinks.
+Pictures and videos are also more relatable and target more audiences.